 • Not smoke or take illegal drugs

-• Be height-weight proportionate with a BMI of 33 or less
+• Have a BMI of 33 or less

 • Have experienced a full-term pregnancy and delivery AND are raising (or have raised) that child